Gardens

 Move pots under cover

-If your geraniums are already in pots, in fall, before the frost arrives, these pots can simply be moved under cover into a light, airy and frost-free place such as a greenhouse or conservatory.
+If your geraniums are already in pots, they can simply be moved under cover into a light, airy and frost-free place such as a greenhouse or conservatory before the frost arrives.

-‘The best place would be a greenhouse and the ideal environment would be to have a heater in place to maintain temperatures above freezing when frost does threaten,’ says David Taylor, Vice Chairman of the UK Pelargonium and Geranium Society.
-(PAGS).
+‘The best place would be a greenhouse and the ideal environment would be to have a heater in place to maintain temperatures above freezing when frost does threaten,’ says David Taylor.

 If your geraniums have been grown in a border, you can dig these up, repot them and bring these pots undercover, too.